 (Reason: This provision of only having vehicle-mounted fire extinguishers is not at all consistent with historical practice of requiring extinguishers throughout based on travel distance.
 Often times, the vehicle is what has caused the incident and/or may be the source of the incident, so having the extinguisher vehicle-mounted results in greater potential injury of the user.
 This assumes the only occupants in the building are on a vehicle, which again, significantly reduces access to fire extinguishers throughout the building to other occupants.
 Future use of the building/tenancy may change further complicating the issue.)

-\\Section 907.1; add Section 907.1.4 to read as follows:
+\\\Section 907.1; add Section 907.1.4 to read as follows:

 907.1.4 Design Standards.
 Where a new fire alarm system is installed, the devices shall be addressable.
-Fire alarm systems utilizing more than 20 smoke detectors shall have analog initiating devices.